TekOtakuLu/Home-Lab/README.md

   - Allocated more RAM/CPU
   - Enabled hardware acceleration
   - Stored VMs on External Drives
+### Issue VM Won't Start
+- Solution:
+  - Enabled virtualization in BIOS/UEFI settings (AMD Chip)
+  - Hyper-V was disabled in Widows hosts
+  - Virtualization was disabled as seen in Task Manager

 ## Network Settings | Information has be redacted for Security reasons